-In 1993, after the Velvet Divorce, Prague became the capital city of the new Czech Republic.
+In 1993, when the country went through what is known as the Velvet Divorce, Prague became the capital city of the new Czech Republic.

 Prague is a lovely, old city.
 It is called the City of a Hundred Spires for reasons you will see for yourself as soon as you walk into the Old Town and cross the Charles Bridge.
 The Old Town, like in most European countries, is where the tourists flock.
 In summer months it is packed with humanity.
 In March, it was lovely with room to moving around and take photos.

 Prague, or Praha in Czech, It is separated into sections.
 Praha 1 is the Old Town area.

 I am a big history buff.
 So, my favourite bit of coming to Europe is seeing the architecture and diving into particular bits of a city's history.

 There is a lot of history in Prague.
 A large portion of the historic buildings survived the Nazis and the Communists.
 There is the Jewish Quarter (Josefov), with museums and several synagogues.